CU-DSI-Scholars/site-source/content/post/2020-09-08-project-dfg-improving-observed-and-modeled-air-pollution-data-quality-over-sub-saharan-africa-using-machine-learning.md

 <!--more-->

 {{< alert info >}}
-This is a volunteer opportunity for students to use their skills for the social good.
+This project is eligible for a matching fund stipend from the Data Science Institute.
+This not a guarantee of payment, and the total amount is subject to available funding.
 {{< /alert >}}

 ## Faculty Advisor